Yonatan Karp-Rudin

 Conclusion

-This is a well-established cultural name and a legacy habit from structured programming.
+The usage of helper classes is a well-established cultural practice and a legacy habit from structured programming.

 Credits